 These shelves are a true DIYers dream.
 They require no tools, though you can use a hammer to gently tap the pins into the wall if you have trouble pushing them through.
 This is especially great for renters who don’t want to accumulate too many tools with more frequent moves.
 Each shelf also comes with its own sticky level to ensure everything looks straight when you’re finished.

-Step 1: Peel the backing off of the level.
-Stick it to the wall exactly where you want your shelf to be, ensuring it is level.
-This isn’t just part of making sure the shelves are level, though—it also shows you exactly where to hang your steel pins.
+This sticky level isn’t just part of making sure the shelves are level, though—it also shows you exactly where to hang your steel pins.
+Super helpful.

 Removing the floating shelves with minimal damage

-Many shelving options out there require the use of drywall anchors.
+Many shelving options require the use of drywall anchors.
 At the very least, you’ll need to use wood screws if you’re screwing directly into studs.
 Drywall anchors leave BIG holes in the wall, while screws leave smaller but still noticeable holes.

 The steel pins that support the floating shelves leave holes barely bigger than a pin.
 This makes the damage very minimal and very easy to repair.
 Just grab one of those little nail hole repair kits from Home Depot or Lowes and fill the holes.